000jd/ai-interview-backed/docs/api_documentation.md

 `Authorization: Bearer <access_token>`

 **Path Parameters:**
-`interview_id`: The ID of the interview for which to generate a token.
+`interview_id`: The ID of the interview for which to generate a token (string UUID).

 **Response (200 OK):**
 ```json